oestrich/blog.oestrich.org/_posts/2012-11-14-activesupport-notifications-for-metrics.md

 title: ActiveSupport::Notifications for Metrics
 ---

-The other week I had to speed up an end point of an API I'm working on, and since I wanted to do it write I used metrics.
+The other week I had to speed up an end point of an API I'm working on, and since I wanted to do it right I used metrics.
 A [coworker](https://twitter.com/nontrivialzeros) pointed me on to ActiveSupport::Notification.instrument previously so I gave it a go here.

 I ended up creating a module that you can include into a class which will instrument every method.
 I don't think it's the nicest code ever but it was handy in getting a somewhat large class set up quickly.